kevinmartz/TyperVX/README.md

 - **Automatic Page Switching**: Automatically switches pages for seamless workflow.
 - **Resize TypeR**: Decreased size limit of the TypeR window so it can be way smaller.
 - **Line Spacing**: When you increase/decrease the size of the text with TypeR, the line spacing also increase/decrease;
+- **Adaptative size**: When you don't define a fixed size of text style, it will take the size of the current selected layer.

 ## Requirements